pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

 > **Note:**
 >
-> After you run `unlock-ddl-lock`, if the DM-worker that went offline becomes online again and tries to synchronize the data of the sharded tables, a match error between the data and the downstream table structure might occur.
+> After you run `unlock-ddl-lock`, if the DM-worker that went offline becomes online again and tries to replicate the data of the sharded tables, a match error between the data and the downstream table structure might occur.

 ### Scenario 2: Some DM-workers restart during the DDL unlocking process